22Neves/devsite-docs/guides/order/online-payments/reserve-capture-cancel-amounts.en.md

 >
 > Important
 >
-> The reservation will be valid for ----[mla, mlm, mlc]----7 days------------ ----[mlb]---- 5 days------------.
+> The reserve will be valid for ----[mla, mlm, mlc]----7 days------------ ----[mlb]---- 5 days------------.
 If you do not capture it within this period, it will be canceled.
 In addition, it is necessary to save the payment ID in order to complete the process.

-## Capture of authorized payment
+## Capture an authorized payment

 The completion of a payment takes place after the authorized payment has been captured, which means that the amount reserved for the purchase can be debited from the card.

-For now, we have a possibility for **subsequent capture**, where the full amount of the reserved payment is captured.
+For now, we only have the possibility of **subsequent capture**, where the full amount of the reserved payment is captured.

 > WARNING
 >